Oman is a civil law jurisdiction. Legislation is the primary source of its laws, not judicial precedent.

 The Basic Law recognises an individual’s right to confidentiality in all forms of communication.
 There are no guidelines or safe harbours under the Basic Law.

 The Electronic Transactions Law applies to any dealing or contract concluded or performed wholly or partly through “electronic messages”.
-A person who is in control of personal data by virtue of their engagement in “electronic transactions” must, prior to processing any such data, inform the data subject what procedures they follow to protect the personal data.
+A person who is in control of personal data by virtue of their engagement in “electronic transactions” must inform the data subject what procedures they follow to protect the personal data, prior to processing any such data.
 These procedures must specify:

 It is an offence under the Electronic Transactions Law for a person to intentionally, without authorisation, disclose confidential data that they are able to access using their authorities under the Electronic Transactions Law or any other law.